 Have you ever tried chicken thighs infused with lemongrass flavor?
 I will explain how to prepare the classic lemongrass chicken in this article.

-If you want to throw in some Asian flavor apart from the typical soy sauce based Chinese cuisine, this Vietnamese inspired pan-fried lemongrass will guarantee to be a total crowd pleaser.
-The almost universal appeal of the aroma of lemongrass will surely welcome by everyone in your family.
+If you want to throw in some Asian flavor apart from the typical soy sauce-based Chinese cuisine, this Vietnamese-inspired pan-fried lemongrass chicken chop will guarantee to be a total crowd-pleaser.
+In addition, the almost universal appeal of the aroma of lemongrass will surely welcome by everyone in your family.

-Best of all, it only involves two steps- marinate and pan-fry, which is why I prepare it for so many times.
+Best of all, it only involves two steps- marinate and pan-fry, which is why I have prepared it so many times.
 The accompanying dipping sauce is optional.

-The marinade of this recipe is suitable for any cuts of chicken.
-Chicken thigh is the most common cut of chicken used in this recipe because it is juicier and more tender than chicken breast meat.
+The marinade of lemongrass chicken recipe is suitable for any cuts of chicken.
+However, the chicken thigh is the most common cut of chicken used in this recipe because it is juicier and more tender than chicken breast meat.

-It is best to leave the skin on because it will become crispy after pan-frying over low to medium heat.
-Ask your chicken vendor to remove the chicken thigh bone.
-Chicken thigh without the bone can be flattened easily, and cooked more evenly during pan-frying.
+It is best to leave the skin on to become crispy after pan-frying over low to medium heat.
+Then, ask your chicken vendor to remove the chicken thigh bone.
+Chicken thigh without the bone can be flattened easily and cooked more evenly during pan-frying.

-You may also cut a few slits on the chicken thigh if you find that it is too thick, although it is optional.
+You may also cut a few slits on the chicken thigh if you find it too thick, although it is optional.

-Lemongrass is a ubiquitous ingredient where I live and is equally popular in Thailand and Vietnam.
+Lemongrass is a ubiquitous ingredient and is equally popular in Thailand and Vietnam.
 It has a pleasant, complex, refreshing, almost citrusy smell that you can infuse into the chicken.
-We use it for many varieties of cuisine and is indispensable for making Malaysian curries.
+We use it for many varieties of cuisine, and it is indispensable for making Malaysian curries.
 Most of us are familiar with how to deal with the lemongrass.
-Here is the step by step explanation on how in case you are new to it.
+Here is a step-by-step explanation of how to do it.